Preface: Meet the Chefs

 There're too many unique “solutions” for similar problems.
 Each of these are what we call our "Homefeed."
 Look how different they all are...

-Users set their recipe preferences during the onboarding flow I designed.
+Users set their recipe preferences during the onboarding flow.

 How might we leverage this to inform the Homefeed experience as a whole?...